LorenzoValente3/Deep-Learning-Models/README.md

 The main difference with the previous implementation is the custom training function: we use the in-built *model.train_on_batch* method from the _models_ defined beforehand, and then we loop the training step over the epochs and compute the losses.

 #### Results
-Below are shown the generated images after 1000 epochs and the original dataset as well.
+Below are shown the generated images after 1000 epochs as well as the original dataset.
-The generator and discriminator training losses stored during the training process are plots.
+The generator and discriminator training losses stored during the training process are plotted.
 Due to large fluctuations in the discriminator values, an equilibrium cannot be observed between generator and discriminator losses.
 This result suggests that this implementation needs to be improved.